Where a company has multiple ethical concerns, the total concerns percentage counts this investment once.

 United States International Equities

-Taiwan Semiconductor Manufacturing Co Ltd - Sp Adr
+Taiwan Semiconductor Manufacturing Co Ltd Adr

 Taiwan, Province of China International Equities